 Simple injuries include:

-This is very common with hiking and the sprained ankle mostly occurs when the foot turns inward, this tear or stretches the ligaments at the outer part of the ankle since they are relatively weak.
+This is very common with hiking.
+The sprained ankle mostly occurs when the foot turns inward, this tear or stretches the ligaments at the outer part of the ankle since they are relatively weak.
 The sprain is treatable with exercise so as to prevent losing flexibility and strength on the ankle and also prevent re-injury.

 These are caused by friction and skin irritation.
 Using poorly fitting hiking shoes and wet socks are common causes of foot blisters.
-If you can’t prevent it using two layers of socks or liner socks then apply moleskin to the blister-prone area to prevent and treat it while still in the field so as to continue with your outdoors activity.
+If you can’t prevent it using two layers of socks or liner socks then apply moleskin to the blister-prone area to prevent.
+Treat it while still in the field so as to continue with your outdoors activity.

-The hamstring formed by the muscles at the back of the thigh can be strained if they are overstretched when one kicks out the legs sharply when running or playing around in the campsite when undertaking some group outdoor activity, it is also very common when one falls forward while water skiing.
+The hamstring formed by the muscles at the back of the thigh can be strained.
+This occurs if they are overstretched when one kicks out the legs sharply when running or playing around in the campsite.
+It’s very casual when undertaking some group outdoor activity.
+Hamstring strain is also very common when one falls forward while water skiing.